Eli-M-Fisher/Week_12_ElasticSearch_Malicious_Text/README.md

 - Load a text file of tweets
 - Index them into Elastic with appropriate fields
-- Process the data: I identify sentiment and then identify weapons from texts (using ElasticSearch).
+- Process the data: I identify sentiment and then identify weapons from texts (using ElasticSearchand TextBlob).
 - Delete irrelevant texts.
 - Then we open an external API with 2 endpoints that allow queries on the data we processed